moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 The default track operation is 'Add'.
 This value does not need to be declared in the track object.

-### Track priority {#trackpriority}
-A number indicating the relative priority of the track.
-See section X.X of {{MoQTransport}}.

 ### Track label {#tracklabel}
 A string defining a human-readable label for the track.
 Examples might be "Overhead camera view" or "Deutscher Kommentar".
-Note that {{JSON}} spec requires UTF-8 support by decoders.
+Note that the {{JSON}} spec requires UTF-8 support by decoders.

 ### Render group {#rendergroup}
 An integer specifying a group of tracks which are designed to be rendered together.
 Tracks with the same group number SHOULD be rendered simultaneously and are designed to accompany one another.
 A common example would be tying together audio and video tracks.